 Before I had children, I was positive that I wouldn’t raise entitled kids.
 Now I’m realizing that some of the areas where I consider myself a good mom could lead to entitlement.
-This week for my Five for Friday post, I thought about 5 ways that this happens.
+Sometimes our authority as mothers becomes compromised.

 Entitlement- Even When You’re A Good Mom

 Good moms play with their kids.
 We want our kids to feel loved, so we play with them as much as we can.
 After all, we hear that parents often miss playing with their kids as they get older.

 But…kids also need to learn how to play independently.
 Playing with children ALL THE TIME doesn’t allow them to develop important independent play skills.
 When we scrap other responsibilities to always play with our kids, they learn that they are the only thing that matters.
 The world revolves around them.

 I used this quote in my post on breaks for mommy, but I think it applies here, too.

 “The part of mother or teacher in the early years (indeed, all through life) is to sow opportunities, and then to keep in the background, ready with a guiding or restraining hand only when these are badly wanted.
 Mothers shirk their work and put it, as they would say, into better hands than their own, because they do not recognize that wise letting alone is the chief thing asked of them….”
 Charlotte Mason, Home Education